dpecos/gai/README.md

    git diff | gai
    ```

-   GAI will process the input from `git diff` and generate a commit message based on the changes.
+   GAI will process the input from `git diff` using OpenAI models and generate a commit message based on the changes.

    **Note:** GAI reads from the standard input (stdin), so make sure to pipe the `git diff` output correctly.